-Panel proposals of up to 250 words should be submitted by April 30 to the email address below, and will be posted to the conference website upon reception.
-Abstracts of 500 words for 20-minute papers may be submitted for an individual panel or independently, and should be submitted before May 7.
+Panel proposals of up to 250 words should be submitted by *May 15* to the email address below, and will be posted to the conference website upon reception.
+Abstracts of 500 words for 20-minute papers may be submitted for an individual panel or independently, and should be submitted also before *May 15.*

-Paper submissions should be sent as attachments (DOC or PDF) via email toclasp.conference AT gmail.com, and should only contain the title and abstract for the paper.
+Paper submissions should be sent as attachments (DOC or PDF) via email to clasp.conferencegmail.com, and should only contain the title and abstract for the paper.
 The body of the email should contain the following:

 Proposed panel (if any)